rhiaro/network-affect/index.md

 Gull's eyes widened again.
 "Sorry, I didn't mean..."

 Bird smiled, feeling a little pity.
 "No, not late.
 No plans."
 She hesitated a moment longer, then sighed.
-"Do you know any good places on Commercial?"
+"Do you know any good places in the Dome?"

 Gull brightened at once.
 "Good places for what?
 There's a great place for abbiodilla cake down on two.
 Or for fizz on four."